Firstborn Sonship of Christ

 19 "Your dead shall live; together with my dead body they shall arise.
 Awake and sing, you who dwell in dust; for your dew is like the dew of herbs, and the earth shall cast out the dead," Isa 26:19.

 Here the "dew" of the morning is associated with resurrection of the body.
 Study the references given in a concordance of the word "dew."
+1 "A Psalm of David.
+The LORD said to my Lord, 'Sit at My right hand, till I make Your enemies Your footstool.

 2 "The LORD shall send the rod of Your strength out of Zion.
 Rule in the midst of Your enemies!